 Knowing good stretches to do before running is only part of the key to your happiness as an endurance runner.

 I have created a FREE training guide to happiness for endurance runners and walkers, and I want you to have it.

-Simply go here now and enter your first name and email address to get instant access to this free training guide!
+Simply go here now to get instant access to this free training guide!

 Important Update on 30 December 2013: Stretch because it feels pleasant.
 According to Paul Ingraham, a Registered Massage Therapist and editor of ScienceBasedMedicine.org, in his myth-busting “Quite a Stretch” article, “Stretching research clearly shows that a stretching habit isn't good for much of anything that people think it is.”